 If KELER CCP also calculates margin for the underlying product of the particular futures product, KELER CCP uses the price data for the underlying product, and when determining margin, it takes into account the different contract size of the underlying product and the futures product.
 If KELER CCP does not calculate margin for the underlying product, the log returns calculated from the available closing prices of each maturity of the futures product are concatenated (always using the price of the next maturity on that past day) or KELER CCP uses a proxy product chosen based on expert approach.
 Apart from this, the methodology is the same as the methodology used for determining margin for shares.
-KELER CCP applies the level of the initial margin determined for each product type equally for each maturity, so the level of the initial margin does not differ from maturity to maturity within a product type.
+KELER CCP applies the level of the initial margin does not differ from maturity to maturity within a product type.